 Almost two years ago, a team of clever astronomers told the world that we’d eventually get to witness the very first actual photograph of a black hole, and after much anticipation, that very same team has followed through with this promise.
-The image below is of a real black hole called Sagittarius A* from our very own Milky Way galaxy:
+The image below is of a real black hole called M87* from the M87 galaxy some 50 million light-years away:

 Image Credit: EHT Collaboration/NSF/YouTube